LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### System

-This component will provide a central registry of up-to-date system information, whether it is the current height of the network or constants such as the block version of the current installation.
+This component will provide a central registry of up-to-date system information.
+Specially network height, nonce, broadhash, nethash and network specific constants.

 ## Modules

-Modules are a vital part of the proposal here.
+Modules are a vital part of the proposal.
 These will contain all of the business logic and operational code for the ecosystem.
-Each module can reside within the main Controller process, or can designate that it should be spawned as a child process of the Controller.
-This will enable the Lisk Core instance to distribute the necessary processing and utilize multiple cores.
-I.e. to make efficient use of the physical resources of the underlying system.
+Each module can reside within the main Controller process, or can designate that it should be spawned as a child process.
+This will enable the Lisk Core instance to distribute the processing and utilize multiple cores.

-Modules can be further categorized into two types:
+Modules can be further categorized in two types:

 **Core Modules** should be shipped along with the Lisk Core distribution itself.
-These modules should constitute the minimum requirements to run a Lisk Core instance.
-That is, these modules together should provide the basic features required to run a functional node.
+These modules should constitute the minimum requirements to run a functional Lisk Core instance.

-**Plugable Modules** should be distributed individually, such that they can be plugged into any Lisk Core instance and can be removed/disabled any time.
-Each pluggable module should extend the existing instance with a specific (and circumscribed) set of features.
+**Pluggable Modules** should be distributed separately, such that they can be plugged into any Lisk Core instance and can be removed/disabled any time.
+These should extend the existing instance with a specific (and circumscribed) set of features.

 ### Interface

-The implementation details of a module are ultimately up to the module developer, but by default a module should export an object with this structure:
+The implementation details of a module are ultimately up to the module development team, but by default a module must export an object from main entry file of `package.json` adhering to the following structure:

 ```js
 // Exported from the main file of the JavaScript package